 The role of Petrobras in the Lava Jato corruption scandal and 2014’s steep drop in oil prices have spelled a turbulent recent period for Brazil’s oil and gas sector.
 After several years without offering any new bid rounds, the Brazilian government under President Michel Temer has revamped energy policy and opened production and exploration up to competition.
 The Brazilian oil & gas industry is going through its “largest transformation ever,” said Décio Oddone, Director-General for the Brazilian National Petroleum, Natural Gas and Biofuels Agency (ANP) at an event organized by the Inter-American Dialogue on June 28th.

-Since 2016 Brazil has taken major steps away from Petrobras’s 60-year monopoly and towards a diverse and competitive oil sector, notably via the authorization of other companies to compete in developing Brazil’s enormous pre-salt reserves, which account for 54% of production and virtually all new production in the past five years.
-As a result of the five bid rounds held during 2017, by 2027 Brazil expects up to US$ 80 billion of new investments, US$ 334 billion of tax revenues, 17 new platforms, and a peak production of 2 million barrels per day, explained Oddone.
+Since 2016 Brazil has taken major steps away from Petrobras’s 60-year monopoly and towards a diverse and competitive oil sector, notably via the authorization of other operators to compete in developing Brazil’s enormous pre-salt reserves, which account for 54% of production and virtually all new production in the past five years.
+As a result of the five most recent bid rounds (which include three for pre-salt acreage), by 2027 Brazil expects up to US$ 80 billion of new investments, US$ 334 billion of tax revenues, 17 new platforms, and a peak production increase of 2 million barrels per day, explained Oddone.
 When combining this with projects in progress and the potential unlocked by the recent loosening of local content requirements, the government places total production at 5.5 million b/d by 2027.

 — The Inter-American Dialogue (@The_Dialogue) June 28, 2018